Geometric structures associated with a simple Cartan 3-form: Examples of manifolds provided with a 3-form of type

 \section{Examples of manifolds provided with a 3-form $\om ^3$ of type $\om_\g$}

 In this section we assume that $\g$ is a complex simple Lie algebra of dimension $n\ge 8$ or a real form of such a Lie algebra.
 We introduce the notion of a differential 3-form $\om ^3$ of type $\om_\g$, see Definition \ref{car1}.
-We show some examples of manifolds provided with a differential 3-form $\om ^3$ of type $\om_\g$, and we discuss some possible ways to construct such manifolds, see Examples (\ref{ex1}) - (\ref{ex4}).
+We show some examples of manifolds provided with a differential 3-form $\om ^3$ of type $\om_\g$, and we discuss some possible ways to construct such manifolds (Examples (\ref{ex1}) - (\ref{ex4})).

-\begin{definition} A differential 3-form $\om^3$ on a manifold $M^n$ is said {\it of type $\om_\g$}, if at every point $x\in M^n$ the 3-form $\om^3(x)$ is equivalent to the Cartan form $\om_\g$ on $\g$, i.e. any linear isomorphism from $\g$ to $T_xM^n$ sends $\om^3(x)$ to a 3-form which belongs to the $GL(\g)$-orbit of $\om_\g$.
-If $\g$ is a complex Lie algebra we require that $M^n$ possesses a volume form as well as an almost complex structure $J$ and the mentioned above linear isomorphism commutes with the (almost) complex structures on $T_xM^n$ and on $\g$. \end{definition}
+\begin{definition} A differential 3-form $\om^3$ on a manifold $M^n$ is said to be {\it of type $\om_\g$}, if at every point $x\in M^n$ the 3-form $\om^3(x)$ is equivalent to the Cartan form $\om_\g$ on $\g$, i.e. any linear isomorphism from $\g$ to $T_xM^n$ sends $\om^3(x)$ to a 3-form which belongs to the $GL(\g)$-orbit of $\om_\g$.
+If $\g$ is a complex Lie algebra we require that $M^n$ possesses a volume form as well as an almost complex structure $J$ and the mentioned above linear isomorphism commutes with the (almost) complex structures on $T_xM^n$ and on $\g$, moreover this linear isomorphism preserves a fixed volume form on $\g$. \end{definition}

 A differential 3-form $\om^3$ in Definition \ref{car1} is also called {\it a (simple, compact) Cartan 3-form}, if no misunderstanding occurs.

 By Theorem \ref{dyn1}.2 the existence of a simple Cartan 3-form on $M^n$ is equivalent to the existence of an $Aut (\g)$-structure on $M^n$, if $\g$ is a real form of a complex simple Lie algebra.
 Below we show examples and a possible construction of manifolds $M^n$ admitting a 3-form of type $\om_\g$, where $n\ge 8$.
 (Note that any 3-manifold is parallelizable, so it admits a 3-form of type $\om_{\su(2)}$.)